VU-ASE/rover/docs/03-roverctl/01-overview.md

 - View information about your Rover
 - SSH into your Rover quickly

-`roverctl` runs on your own system and interacts with the public `roverd` REST API.
+`roverctl` runs on your own system.
 To start `roverctl-web`, Docker needs to be installed.